JFCU logo

 How To Compete

-To compete and be eligible for consideration for a scholarship the applicant must be a Member of Justice Federal Credit Union; and be enrolled, or plan to enroll in 2023, as a full-time student in an accredited college or university.
-The completed Scholarship Application must be submitted electronically no later than 11:59 PM, Monday, April 10, 2023.
+To compete and be eligible for consideration for a scholarship the applicant must be a Justice Federal Credit Union Member pursuing a degree beyond a primary education/high school diploma and be enrolled, or plan to enroll in 2024, as a full-time student in an accredited college or university.
+The completed Scholarship Application must be submitted electronically no later than 11:59 PM, Friday, April 19, 2024.

 Membership

-Scholarship Applicant’s Account must be in Good Standing with the Credit Union.
-Applicants will be disqualified if they are delinquent on loan payments, have a negative balance, have a dormant account, caused the Credit Union a loss, or failed to submit a completed application.
+Scholarship applicant’s account must be in good standing with the Credit Union.
+Applicants will be disqualified if they are delinquent on loan payments, have a negative balance, have a dormant account, have caused the Credit Union a loss, or failed to submit a completed application.

 Not a Member?
 Join Today